awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 HTTP Status Code: 400

  **UnsupportedLanguagePairException**
-Amazon Translate cannot translate input text in the source language into this target language\.
-For more information, see [Exception Handling](how-it-works.md#how-to-error-msg)\.
+Amazon Translate cannot translate input text from the source language into this target language\.
 HTTP Status Code: 400

 ## See Also<a name="API_TranslateText_SeeAlso"></a>